AbrahamArellano/advanced-rag-mloeks/README.md

 ## Overview

+> [!CAUTION]
+> This is an experimental solution to demonstrate the pattern.
+Do not use it in production.
+Deploying this will incur AWS charges.

 This repository contains the infrastructure and application code for deploying a real-time AI chat and analytics platform on AWS.
 The solution enables users to interact with a Generative AI interface, asking questions and deriving insights from real-time streaming data such as vehicle sensor data and machine IoT data.

 ## Architecture